Boost your business with customer reviews

 Which industries benefit the most from online customer reviews?

-Active review marketing is also useful for brick-and-mortar businesses.
+With the arrival of the Web 2.0 era came a massive increase in the amount of information available online.
+From e-commerce to local brick-and-mortar businesses, all sectors benefit from leveraging customer reviews to enhance their online reputation.
 Studies have shown that 88% of consumers use their smartphones to check the Internet for information about local businesses, and half of these visit the shops in question within one day.
 Even service providers that don't sell anything, or only operate on a pro bono basis, can be found on customer review platforms.
-And while interest in customer reviews on the part of volunteer organisations is still limited, this sector stands to benefit from positive feedback and recommendations in a big way to boost awareness and attract new volunteers.
+And while interest in customer reviews on the part of volunteer organizations is still limited, this sector stands to benefit from positive feedback and recommendations in a big way to boost awareness and attract new volunteers.

 icon